Al Bayt Stadium: Construction

 The Al Bayt Stadium in Qatar was one of eight stadiums used in the 2022 FIFA World Cup, the second largest after Lusail Stadium.
 The stadium was designed by Dar Al-Handasah.
-Following the World Cup, it is expected to be reconfigured into a 32,000-seat stadium.
-Excess seats will be removed from the upper tier and donated to other countries or placed on the infrastructure planned for the 2030 Asian Games.
-The vacated space will then be converted into a five-star hotel, shopping mall and another sports facilities.
+Following the World Cup, it was originally expected to be reconfigured into a 32,000-seat stadium, with excess seats being removed from the upper tier and donated to other countries or placed on the infrastructure planned for the 2030 Asian Games.
+The vacated space will then be converted into a five-star hotel, a shopping mall and other sports facilities.

 The tent-like structure has four stands, each of whose exterior walls and peaked roofs are covered in polytetrafluoroethylene (PTFE) woven fibreglass membrane.
 The exterior part of the PTFE membrane is coloured in traditional black, white and red colours to further reference Qatar's nomadic people's tents.
 A retractable roof connects the four stands to enclose the stadium.
 In January 2020, the stadium received sustainability certificates of green design, construction management and energy efficiency.